An Ultimate Guide to We Have Always Lived in the Castle

 Set in a secluded town, the novel chronicles the lives of the Blackwood sisters, Merricat and Constance, who are both outcasts in their community.
 Despite the antagonism they face from the townspeople, the sisters are able to find comfort in each other and in their ancestral home, where they live in relative seclusion.

 Through the character of Merricat, Jackson examines the psychological impacts of isolation and persecution.
-Merricat is an eccentric and paranoid young woman who has been ostracized by the townspeople, who view her as a witch.
+Merricat is an eccentric and paranoid young woman who has been ostracised by the townspeople, who view her as a witch.
 Due to her isolation, Merricat's mental state begins to deteriorate, leading to an increase in her paranoia and delusions.
 Despite this, she remains fiercely protective of her sister and their home, and is willing to do whatever it takes to keep them safe from the outside world.

 Jackson's incorporation of Gothic elements, such as the eerie and dilapidated Blackwood estate and the supernatural beliefs of the townspeople, adds to the novel's atmosphere of unease and isolation.
 The novel also explores the consequences of societal persecution, as the townspeople's mistreatment of the Blackwood sisters ultimately leads to tragedy.